cockroachdb/docs/v2.0/foreign-key.md

 Parameter | Description
 ----------|------------
-`ON DELETE NO ACTION` / `ON UPDATE NO ACTION` | _Default actions._ Fail if there are any existing references to the key being updated or deleted, but allow this check to be deferred until the end of the statement. <br><br>Aliases: `ON DELETE RESTRICT` / `ON UPDATE RESTRICT`
+`ON DELETE NO ACTION` / `ON UPDATE NO ACTION` | _Default actions._ If there are any existing references to the key being updated or deleted, the transaction will fail at the end of the statement. <br><br>Aliases: `ON DELETE RESTRICT` / `ON UPDATE RESTRICT`
 `ON DELETE RESTRICT` / `ON UPDATE RESTRICT` | `RESTRICT` and `NO ACTION` are currently equivalent until options for deferring constraint checking are added.
 To set an existing foreign key action to `RESTRICT`, the foreign key constraint must be dropped and recreated.
 `ON DELETE CASCADE` / `ON UPDATE CASCADE` | When a referenced foreign key is deleted or updated, all rows referencing that key are deleted or updated.
-If there are other alterations to the row, such as a `SET NULL` or `SET DEFAULT`, the delete with take precedence. <br><br>Note that `CASCADE` does not list objects it drops or updates, so it should be used cautiously.
+If there are other alterations to the row, such as a `SET NULL` or `SET DEFAULT`, the delete will take precedence. <br><br>Note that `CASCADE` does not list objects it drops or updates, so it should be used cautiously.
-`ON DELETE SET NULL` / `ON UPDATE SET NULL` | When a referenced foreign key is deleted or updated, set the columns of all rows referencing that key to null.
-The column must allow nulls or this update will fail.
+`ON DELETE SET NULL` / `ON UPDATE SET NULL` | When a referenced foreign key is deleted or updated, the columns of all rows referencing that key will be set to `NULL`.
+The column must allow `NULL` or this update will fail.
 <!--
 `ON DELETE SET DEFAULT` / `ON UPDATE SET DEFAULT` | When a referenced foreign key is deleted or updated, set the columns of all rows referencing that key to the default value for that column.
 If the default value for the column is null, this will have the same effect as `ON DELETE SET NULL` or `ON UPDATE SET NULL`.
 The default value must still conform with all other constraints, such as `UNIQUE`.-->